eRecruiter/eRecruiter.ApplicantImport/README.md

 - First name: `FirstName` - must never be empty
 - Last name: `LastName` - must never be empty
+- E-Mail: `Email`

 ## Known problems and shortcomings

 - The applicants creation date cannot be set at the moment.
 It is always the date/time of import.
-- Every imported applicant looks like he/she applied via applicant portal at the moment (ie. in the history).
+- History entries are not very nice (or missing completely) at the moment.

 ## Usage
 --config=your_config_file.json --file=your_csv_file.csv [--continueOnWarnings]